 ### Important: This information/advice is for GENERAL GUIDANCE ONLY.
 You are free to use this information to build this hive for personal purpose.
 If you decide to build the hive, you do it entirely at your own risk.
 Read the full disclaimer of liability first. ###

 Please note: Dimensions are expressed in mm.
-I used 25 mm thick untreated boards of Douglas fir to build four prototype hives.
+The author of this website used 25 mm thick untreated boards of Douglas fir to build four prototype hives.
 Keep in mind that you have to adjust external dimensions if you use thicker or thinner boards.

 (1) The fixed-comb hive body